tauhiddewan/WeatherWhisperer/README.md

 ## Contributing

-If you would like to contribute to the development of Cool Districts Weather API, please follow these guidelines:
+If you would like to contribute to the development of the WeatherWhisperer API, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`.